redpanda-data/connect/resources/docs/cookbook/twitter-firehose.md

 The pipeline section contains two processors.

 The first processor is a JMESPath query that checks whether the message object is a system error message from Twitter.
-We remove these messages as client disconnects are handled automatically and it's possible to observe the reasons for a disconnection from the API dashboard.
+We chose to remove these messages since client disconnects are handled automatically and it's possible to observe the reasons for a disconnection from the API dashboard.

 The second processor is a deduplication step which checks the `xxhash` of the message contents against a shared Memcached cluster (the cache details are